 Divorce judges have wide discretion in determining how to define the MSOL.
 Divorce courts are not required to define the MSOL using a specific dollar sum.
 After hearing the evidence, a divorce court may simply describe the MSOL as “high,” “med-high” or use another descriptive term.

 The MSOL may also be defined by using the total income for a reasonable period of time less the actual taxes and set the MSOL at the net number.
 Simply stated, the divorce court may use the net income of the community for a three to five period.
 The divorce court may exclude years that were not representative years or exclude sources of income that are non-recurring.
 For example, if the total income during a three-year period was $1,000,000 and the total taxes paid were $250,000 then the net income would be $750,000 or $20,833 per month and $10,416 per month for each party.
 This approach has been cited in a few reported divorce appellate court opinions, but is used less frequently than the mainstream method described below.

-If the family law court elects to use the expenditure approach to the analysis, the analysis starts with a determination of the actual expenditures of the community during the three year period prior to the date of separation.
+If the divorce court elects to use the expenditure approach to the analysis, the analysis starts with a determination of the actual expenditures of the community during the three to five-year period prior to the date of separation.
 Most experts agree that the expenditure analysis excludes non-recurring expenditures (house remodel, catastrophic losses, a child’s wedding, etc.).
 The total community expenses are often divided by two to arrive at the MSOL for each party.

 For an example, if the total monthly community expenditures averaged $14,000 over the 36 months, then the sum of $7,000 would be assigned to each side as their respective MSOL.